Cloud Monitoring adds PagerDuty integration

 Note: Once you've created or updated your notification plan, you can use the Cloud Control Panel to configure alarms to use it.
 Read on for how to do this with raxmon.

-Next you will want to identify which alarm you want to update.
+Next, identify which alarm you want to update.
 To do

-this list your alarms for an entity with the id of
+this, list your alarms for an entity with the id of

 enKEb23jB by using: